-Scope of the Act (Section 3)
+Scope of the Elevator Act (Section 4)

-The provisions of the Act would apply to the design, construction, installation, operation, inspection, testing, maintenance, alteration, and repair of elevators.
+The provisions of the Elevator Act would apply to the design, construction, installation, operation, inspection, testing, maintenance, alteration, and repair of elevators.

-The provisions of the Act would not apply to elevators that are:
+The provisions of the Elevator Act would not apply to elevators that are:

-- In or adjacent to a building or excavation owned by or under the operational control of any federal agency; - Located on federal property; - Located on any federally recognized native American Indian tribe; - In a single family residence; or

-In or adjacent to a building or structure within a manufacturing, utility or other industrial facility.
+- In or adjacent to a building or excavation owned by or under the operational control of any federal agency; - Located on federal property or the property of any federally recognized native American Indian tribe; - In a single family residence; or - In or adjacent to a building or structure within a manufacturing, utility, or other industrial facility.

-The bill would require the owners of elevators that would be subject to the provisions of the Act to request and receive inspection by a licensed elevator inspector upon payment of the inspection fee.
+The bill would require the owners of elevators that would be subject to the provisions of the Elevator Act to request and receive inspection by a licensed elevator inspector upon payment of the inspection fee.

-The bill would state nothing in the Act would be construed to relieve or lessen the responsibility or liability, or assumption of responsibility or liability, of any individual, firm, or corporation owning, operating, controlling, maintaining, erecting, constructing, installing, altering, inspecting, testing, or repairing any elevator for damages to a person or property caused by any defect in the elevator.
+The bill would state nothing in the Elevator Act would be construed to relieve or lessen the responsibility or liability, or assumption of responsibility or liability, of any individual, firm, or corporation owning, operating, controlling, maintaining, erecting, constructing, installing, altering, inspecting, testing, or repairing any elevator for damages to a person or property caused by any defect in the elevator.

-Licensure Required (Section 5)
+Licensure Required (Section 6)